-Bachelor of Arts in Mathematics with an Emphasis in Pre-Engineering
+Bachelor of Arts in Mathematics with Pre-Engineering emphasis

-The university is part of a cooperative program that enables its students to earn a BA in Mathematics with an emphasis in preengineering and a BS in Engineering from Texas Tech University (TTU) or West Texas A&M University (WTAMU).
+The university is part of a cooperative program that enables its students to earn a BA in Mathematics with an emphasis in pre-engineering and a BS in Engineering from Texas Tech University (TTU) or West Texas A&M University (WTAMU).
 The first five semesters are taken at Lubbock Christian University and the remaining semesters are taken at one of the partnership universities.
 The BS in Engineering from TTU or WTAMU must first be earned to apply for the Lubbock Christian University degree.